techspence/techspence.github.io/_securityawareness/2020-04-13-Dos-and-Donts-Scam-Prevention-Tips.md

 date: 2020-04-13
 ---

+My bank recently sent me an email about the DOs and DON'TS of protecting yourself against scams.
+While they had some great tips, I felt like some of them fell short.
+So I wanted to share some of my own scam prevention tips in hopes that they provide you some things to consider.
+So here are 6 DOs and 6 DON'Ts when it comes to scam prevention.

 # The Dos and Don'ts of Protecting Yourself from Falling Victim to Scams

 ## <span style="color:green">DOs</span>
 - <span style="color:green">**DO**</span> be cognizent of WHO you share your personal information with and WHERE you share it